snapsnapturtle/jonah.ml/_posts/2015-09-24-partial-css-borders.md

 layout: post
 title:  "Partial CSS Borders"
 date:   2015-09-24 20:54:19
+description: There is no such thing as border-length in CSS, which would have made this really easy to do type : article
 ---

 There is no such thing as border-length in CSS, which would have made this really easy to do.
-But anyway, if you want to have partial borders (a border that spans only half the length of the div e.g.), you can use the before/after pseudo selectors for this.
+But anyway, if you want to have partial borders (e.g. a border that spans only half the length of the div), you can use the before/after pseudo selectors for this.
 You shouldn't have to change any markup at all and this is a CSS only solution.
 The following code should produce the desired result.